Azure/azure-service-bus/README.md

 # Microsoft Azure Service Bus

-To learn more about Azure Service Bus, please visit our [marketing page](https://azure.microsoft.com/services/service-bus/).
+To learn more about Azure Service Bus, please visit our [start page](https://azure.microsoft.com/services/service-bus/).

 This repository is intended to be used for the following:
-* Service side issues and feature requests
+* Service side issues and feature requests.
+Please file issues here in this repository.
 * [Samples](./samples/readme.md)
-* Documentation issues
+* Reports of documentation issues

-If you are looking for a specific client library, see the following:
+If you are looking for the code of a specific client library, see the following:
 * [.NET Standard](https://github.com/azure/azure-service-bus-dotnet)
 * [Java](https://github.com/azure/azure-service-bus-java)